-Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2023 Comment 839:M5.4 Flora and Vegetation The proponent shall, on approval of the Chief Executive Officer of the Office of the Environmental Protection Authority, implement the actions identified in 5-3 (3) and continue to implement such actions until the Chief Executive Officer of the Office of the Environmental Protection Authority determines that the remedial actions may cease.
-Implement the actions identified in 5-3 (3) Correspondence with the OEPA CEO Overall On approval of the CEO Not required at this stage Declines in vegetation cover were not related to mining activities, no actions are required to be implemented.
+Audit Code Subject Action How Evidence Satisfy Advice Phase When Status 2024 Comment 839:M5.4 Flora and Vegetation The proponent shall, on approval of the Chief Executive Officer of the Office of the Environmental Protection Authority, implement the actions identified in 5-3 (3) and continue to implement such actions until the Chief Executive Officer of the Office of the Environmental Protection Authority determines that the remedial actions may cease.
+Implement the actions identified in 5-3 (3) Correspondence with the OEPA CEO Overall On approval of the CEO Not required at this stage Not required as there are no breaches of condition 5-3 (3) within the reporting period.
 839:M5.5 Flora and Vegetation The proponent shall make the Environmental Monitoring Strategy referred to in 5-2 publicly available in a manner approved by the Chief Executive Officer of the Office of the Environmental Protection Authority.
-In accordance with Proposal Implementation Monitoring Section - Fact Sheet 1 - Draft - Making Documents Publicly Available, unless otherwise instructed by the CEO; Adherence to a condition in a Statement requiring public availability of documents must occur within 14 days of submission of the documents to the CEO; and 14 days from the date of making documents publicly available, proponents shall provide evidence to the CEO to confirm that advertising or lodgement on website has been completed.
+I. In accordance with Proposal Implementation Monitoring Section - Fact Sheet 1 - Draft - Making Documents Publicly Available, unless otherwise instructed by the CEO; 2.
+Adherence to a condition in a Statement requiring public availability of documents must occur within 14 days of submission of the documents to the CEO; and 3.
+14 days from the date of making documents publicly available, proponents shall provide evidence to the CEO to confirm that advertising or lodgement on website has been completed.
 Document available on website (and letter to CEO to confirm) Copy of Document to DEC Library and PIMB (OEPA) CEO Overall Ongoing and within 14 days of submission and approval of any revisions Compliant The Environmental Monitoring strategy is available on the Tropicana JV website (www.tropicanajv.com.au/sustainability/document library).